 The traditional role of Mini-Implants is for denture stabilization.
 Dentures move around in a person’s mouth causing pain and are simply annoying.
 There is a great dependence upon adhesives.
 The placement of 4 to 5 implants in the lower jaw or 6 implants in the upper jaw eliminate these problems, including the need for adhesives.

-Mini-implants are also utilized for single crowns, specifically in tight places, such as lower front teeth or the upper lateral incisors.
+We also utilize mini-implants for single crowns, specifically in tight places, such as lower front teeth or the upper lateral incisors.
 These are narrow spaces, and it can be a challenge to correct this with traditional implants.

 If you have missing teeth – even total tooth loss – mini dental implants could be of beneficial.

-Mini implants are smaller in size than traditional dental implants, so they can be used in cases where traditional implants are not an option due to the shape and structure of the jaw.
+Mini implants are smaller in size than traditional dental implants, so we can use them in cases where traditional implants are not an option due to the shape and structure of the jaw.
 Because the placement procedure for mini implants is less invasive, fewer appointments are usually needed.

 When compared to removable dentures, dentures anchored by mini dental implants offer a number of distinct advantages:

-Assuming your denture is in good shape and there are no severe problems with your gums and bone, the work is done in one appointment.
-You will receive Novocaine and the appropriate number of implants (4 to 6) will be placed without reflection of the gums (no cutting of your gums is necessary).
+Assuming your denture is in good shape and there are no severe problems with your gums and bone, we can complete the work in one appointment.
+You will receive Novocaine and we will place the appropriate number of implants (4 to 6) without reflection of the gums (no cutting of your gums is necessary).

 After your implants are placed, your denture will be “relined” to fit to the implants.
 Sometimes the reline is permanent and you are completely done at the first appointment, and sometimes it will be a temporary reline that must be replaced in a few months with the permanent reline.
 Regardless, the denture will still be more stable than at the start of your appointment.